lucaspiller/espec/README.md

         should return an error when trying to make a request (FAILED): error {badmatch, false}

+To build it yourself, clone the repository and run `make generate`.
+The binary `bin/espec` is completely standalone, so you can use it in other projects just by copying it over.

 ## Development

 Start an Erlang shell with reloader support: